MBA in Marketing Salary and Career Outlook

 Professional Organizations for Marketing

-The field of marketing is rapidly changing, and successful professionals need to be lifelong learners committed to staying updated on the latest research and trends.
+The field of marketing is rapidly changing.
+Successful marketing professionals must be lifelong learners committed to staying updated on the latest research and trends.
 Professional organizations keep professionals up to date through resources like webinars, continuing education programs, and publications.
 The following list outlines five popular professional organizations for marketing professionals.

 The American Marketing Association oversees more than 70 local chapters in North America.
 Members benefit from informative conferences and an exclusive job board.
 This organization also offers discounts on professional certifications and publications.